 - Materials and supplies: lab chemicals, lab goggles, lab fees, other material project support etc.

 - Travel: conference or special workshop fees, airfare or gas, hotel expenses, etc.

 - Media and technology support: Expenses related to project undertaking and presentation e.g. online journal subscriptions, software expenses, poster boards etc.

 Some examples of non-fundable expenses are:

-- general OSU or study-abroad tuition
+- General OSU or study abroad tuition

-- projects occurring after student’s undergraduate graduation
+- Projects taking place after student’s undergraduate graduation

-- student organization expenses (AEGs are for individuals)
+- Student organization expenses (AEGs are for individuals)

-- compensation/rewards for research study participants
+- Compensation/rewards for research study participants

 Please Read the Following Section Before Submitting an Application